pyiron/executorlib/README.md

   leveraging the existing infrastructure provided by the job scheduler of the HPC.

 ### pympipool is ...
-In a given HPC allocation the :code:`pympipool` library addresses these challenges by extending the Executor interface of the standard Python library to support the resource assignment in the HPC context.
+In a given HPC allocation the `pympipool` library addresses these challenges by extending the Executor interface of the standard Python library to support the resource assignment in the HPC context.
 Computing resources can either be assigned on a per function call basis or as a block allocation on a per Executor basis.
-The :code:`pympipool` library is built on top of the [flux-framework](https://flux-framework.org) to enable fine-grained resource assignment.
-In addition, [Simple Linux Utility for Resource Management (SLURM)](https://slurm.schedmd.com) is supported as alternative queuing system and for workstation installations :code:`pympipool` can be installed without a job scheduler.
+The `pympipool` library is built on top of the [flux-framework](https://flux-framework.org) to enable fine-grained resource assignment.
+In addition, [Simple Linux Utility for Resource Management (SLURM)](https://slurm.schedmd.com) is supported as alternative queuing system and for workstation installations `pympipool` can be installed without a job scheduler.

 ### pympipool is not ...
 The pympipool library is not designed to request an allocation from the job scheduler of an HPC.
-Instead within a given allocation from the job scheduler the :code:`pympipool` library can be employed to distribute a series of python function calls over the available computing resources to achieve maximum computing resource utilization.
+Instead within a given allocation from the job scheduler the `pympipool` library can be employed to distribute a series of python function calls over the available computing resources to achieve maximum computing resource utilization.

 ## Example